 As we mentioned above, circular saws don’t feature universal blades, but why is this?
 It is because the relevant blades come in a variety of shapes and sizes, usually in the form of a hardened disk with teeth at the edges.

-Now that it is clear that circular saw blades are not interchangeable, or universal like you may have expected, we need to discuss the main reason why, and that is due to the fact that different types fall under various categories.
+Now that it is clear that circular saw blades are not interchangeable or universal as you may have expected, we need to discuss the main reason why, and that is due to the fact that different types fall under various categories.

 Apart from this, there is another important feature that determines the power and versatility of a certain saw: the number of teeth.
 A circular saw can include anywhere from 20 to 120 teeth depending on the material that it is intended for, as well as the brand that you are buying.

-The best circular saw blade for cutting wood in contingent on the type of wood you’re cutting as you’ll get an entirely different finish depending on the saw blade.
+The best circular saw blade for cutting wood is contingent on the type of wood you’re cutting, as you’ll get an entirely different finish depending on the saw blade.

 If you were attempting to cut plywood, for instance, you would use a circular saw blade with fine teeth for a precise and cleaner cut.
 A saw blade for effectively cutting plywood typically has around 100+ teeth and is designed to create a fine finish with limited splintering.